 When Process Matters - and When It Doesn’t

-For some ‘process’ is everything, for others it is irrelevant.
+For some, ‘process’ is everything.
+For others it is irrelevant.
 For me it’s both.

 Previous